vvainola/buildcache/README.md

 # BuildCache [![Build and Test](https://github.com/mbitsnbites/buildcache/workflows/Build%20and%20Test/badge.svg)](https://github.com/mbitsnbites/buildcache/actions)

-This is a simple compiler accelerator that caches and reuses build results to avoid unnecessary re-compilations, and thereby speeding up the build process.
+BuildCache is an advanced compiler accelerator that caches and reuses build results to avoid unnecessary re-compilations, and thereby speeding up the build process.

 It is similar in spirit to [ccache](https://ccache.samba.org/), [sccache](https://github.com/mozilla/sccache) and